spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 Groups running while the rest of the cluster is disabled.

 ### Disable Server Group
+The specified Server Group remains up but stops handling any traffic.
+Any auto-scaling policies related to this Server Group will also be disabled.
-Disable a Server Group, which means that the Server Group remains up but stops handling any traffic.
-This makes it easy to both route traffic to a new Server Group and roll back those changes if necessary.
+Disabling Server Groups makes it easy to both route traffic to a new Server Group and roll back those changes if necessary.
 You must choose whether to disable the Server Group which is newest, oldest, or previous (second-most-recently deployed) when this stage starts.

 ### Enable Server Group
 Tell Spinnaker to resume sending traffic to the Server Group.
 The configuration of your Load Balancer determines how traffic is routed among newly-enabled Server Groups and any existing Server Groups.
+Enabling a Server Group also re-enables auto-scaling policies, if applicable.

 ### Find Artifact From Execution
 Find and bind an artifact from another pipeline execution.